isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 ### L.O.V.E.3 Week

-L.O.V.E.3 Week 2022, which stands for _Living Our Values Every Day, Everywhere, with Everyone_, took place this year from 25th to 29th July.
+L.O.V.E.3 Week 2022, which stands for&nbsp;_Living Our Values Every Day, Everywhere, with Everyone_, took place this year from 25th to 29th July.
 L.O.V.E.3 Week is a week dedicated to celebrating the values that we believe in as an individual and as a TMJC family.
 Over the week, we aim to inspire students to live out our College values and allow them to develop strong moral reasoning capabilities through the discussion of moral dilemmas through a series of activities.

 The series of activities comprise of video interviews featuring members of the TMJC family and how they lived out our College values amidst the challenges, daily moral dilemma polls on Instagram to allow TMJC students to take a vote on their course of action, and a CCE lesson featuring different moral dilemmas for both JC1 and JC2 students.
 To encourage student voice, the JC1 students were also involved in a Video Competition, where each JC1 CG submitted a short 1-minute video, sharing about how they have been inspired by others who lived out admirable values.